 5. Breathability And Ventilation

-You’ll find the running vests that only have straps on the front tend to provide the best amount of ventilation.
+You’ll find that running vests that only have straps on the front tend to provide the best amount of ventilation.

-Well, the more sweat that doesn’t get away from your skin can make things very uncomfortable and even sore.
+You'll also always have some part of the vest covering your upper and possibly lower back.
+This matters because the more sweat that doesn’t get away from your skin because of the weight vests can make things very uncomfortable and even sore.

 6. Type Of Padding